 There are many vessels operating today with “industrial personnel” or non-maritime crew on board.
 Since there are currently no mandatory international regulations applicable for such operation, there have been several different compliance schemes applied by the different flag administrations for such operations.
 The most common regulations used as reference for acceptance have been:

 - The “Interim recommendations on the safe carriage of more than 12 industrial personnel on board vessels engaged on international voyages” (Res.
 MSC.418(97))

 The IP Code is intended to take over as the applicable compliance scheme, and to make it clearer to all parties what requirements will apply for carrying industrial personnel on international voyages.

-All ships to which the IP Code applies shall, prior to the carriage of more than 12 industrial personnel, and from the entry-into-force date, have on board an Industrial Personnel Safety Certificate.
+All ships to which the IP Code applies shall have on board an Industrial Personnel Safety Certificate.

 Application and “grandfathering” provisions